Shang-Shang/learnGit/readme.txt

 Git is a version contal system
 Git is a free software

-I want to modify this file
+I decided to change this file in another way.